hongbeans/hades-sett/README.md

         - Steam: Library > Right-click on Hades > Manage > Browse local files > Content
         - Epic Games: `C:\Program Files\Epic Games\Hades\Content`
         - Microsoft Store: `<location you chose when installing via the Store>\Hades\Content\Content`
     - For MacOS, note that you can open the game app package as a folder by right-clicking and selecting "Show Package Contents".
-The folder to look for instead is `{Hades root folder}\Content\Resources\Contents`.
+The folder to look for instead is `{Hades root folder}\Contents\Resources\Content`.
 2. Create a `Mods` folder in the `Content` folder from step 1, if one does not exist yet.
 3. Download and extract [ModUtil](https://www.nexusmods.com/hades/mods/27).
 Place the `ModUtil` folder in the `Mods` folder created in step 2.
 4. Download and extract this mod.
 Place the extracted folder into your `Mods` folder.